-Dates and deadlines for the 2022 Congressional App Challenge (CAC) have not yet been announced.
+Official registration for the 2022 Congressional App Challenge is now open.
 Established by the U.S. House of Representatives in 2013, this competition was designed to engage students’ creativity and encourage participation in computer science and coding.
 Middle and high school students nationwide will compete within their congressional district by creating and exhibiting their software application, or “app,” for mobile, tablet, or computer devices.

 The CAC is open to all middle and high school students in the Fourth District, or who are eligible to attend public school in the district.
 Students can compete as an individual or on a team of up to four students.
 At least two members on any team must meet these eligibility requirements.
 View a complete list of rules and additional information here.
 This program is intended to introduce students to software development, and thus does not necessarily require a coding background, just a readiness to learn.